officialrajdeepsingh/officialrajdeepsingh/README.md

 ![Rajdeep singh](https://capsule-render.vercel.app/api?type=soft&color=auto&height=400&section=header&text=Build%20and%20Deploy&fontSize=90&animation=fadeIn&desc=@officialrajdeepsingh)

-For the past five years, I'm working professionally as a full-time freelance frontend software engineer.
+I have been a freelance frontend software engineer for six to seven years.

 I learned so many different libraries and tools during my work.
 Few on them; I mentioned them in my tech stack section.

-In the last 3 to 4 years, I wrote many articles about fronted development.
+In the last 3 to 4 years, I have written many articles about frontend development.
 Some of my articles have gained so much reader popularity, which I will never be imagined.

-Most of the articles I publish under [frontend web](https://medium.com/frontendweb) publication, and a few articles I publish with [plain English](https://javascript.plainenglish.io/), [freecodecamp](https://www.freecodecamp.org/news/author/officialrajdeepsingh/), etc.
+Most of the articles I publish under frontend web publication, and a few articles I publish with plain English, freecodecamp, etc.

-For the future, I do not have any big plans rather than small plans.

-1. I will work with Rust, Bioinformation, and built tools in my future stack.
+For my future plans, I will work and learn more about TypeScript, Rust and Bioinformation.

-2. I dream of publishing articles related to bioinformatics, genetics, and biotechnology.
-I tell another developer how to combine medical and computer science.
+My dream of publishing more articles related to bioinformatics, genetics, and biotechnology.
+I tell another developer how to combine medical science with computer science, and My main focus is open-source development.
-3. More focus on open source and gaining experience.

 ---